-Relations with the IMF and the WB
+Relations with the IMF

 On 20 September 1990, the Czech and Slovak Federal Republic (CSFR) adopted the Articles of Agreement of the International Monetary Fund (the "Agreement").
 On that date, the former Czechoslovakia´s membership of the Bretton Woods institutions was renewed.
 The CSFR became the 152 nd member of the IMF.
 Following the split of the CSFR into the Czech Republic and Slovak Republic, membership succession was ensured for both countries on 1 January 1993.